wisniewskikr/chrisblog-it-js-react/architectures/gui/html/js-react-gui-html-helloworld-crud/README.md

 ##### Flow
 The following flow takes place in this project:
-1. User via html browser sends request to application for Init page.
-1. Application sends back response to user via html browser with Init page.
-1. User via html browser sends request to application for Hello World page.
+1. User via any html browser sends request to application with specific CRUD action: Create, Read, Update or Delete.
+1. Application performs specific CRUD action.
-1. Application sends back response to user via html browser with Hello World page.
+1. Application sends back response to user via html browser with page.
+This page is different and depends on specific CRUD action.

 ##### Launch
 To launch this application please make sure that the **Preconditions** are met and then follow instructions from **Usage** section.